studiofuga/discourse-pgn-component/README.md

 - `orientation`: to rotate the board and set the black pieces on the bottom, set it to `black`, or `white` to have non rotated board.

-See the PgnViewerJS site for further information.
+See the PgnViewer site for further information.